-&lt;sup>6 A failure to prepare the required documentation would not impair independence, but would be considered a violation of Rule 202, Compliance With Standards [Rule 202.01], provided that the member did establish the understanding with the client.
+15 A failure to prepare the required documentation would not impair independence, but would be considered a violation of Rule 202, Compliance With Standards [Rule 202.01], provided that the member did establish the understanding with the client.
 [Footnote added, effective December 31, 2003, by the Professional Ethics Executive Committee.
 Footnote revised, January 2005, by the Professional Ethics Executive Committee.
-Footnote revision of interpretation 101-1, April 2006.]
+Footnote renumbered by the revision of interpretation 101-1, April 2006.
+Footnote subsequently renumbered by the revision of interpretation 101-1, March 2010.]

 b.
 Nonattest services performed prior to the client becoming an attest client.
+16